Best daily deals

 If you want the best sound, be sure to place the earbud-like pieces directly on your cheekbones.

-The Shokz OpenRun sounds good for a pair of bone conduction headphones and uses PremiumPitch 2.0+, which means the transducers are angled at a more ergonomic angle against the cheekbones relative to headsets without this tech.
+The Shokz OpenRun sound good for a pair of bone conduction headphones and uses PremiumPitch 2.0+.
+This means the transducers are angled at a more ergonomic angle against the cheekbones relative to headsets without this tech.
 You also get louder volume and bass outputs and minimized vibration intensity.
-Even with PremiumPitch 2.0+, the OpenRun has a frequency response that reproduces virtually no sub-bass due to the fit.
+Even with PremiumPitch 2.0+, the OpenRun have a frequency response that reproduces virtually no sub-bass due to the fit.
 You’ll still hear bass, midrange, and treble, but this skull-vibrating headset won’t satisfy bass heads.

 Lows, mids, and highs

-In the song 17 by The Greeting Committee, the kick drum during the song’s intro is all too quiet compared to the individually picked guitar notes.
-Once Addie Sartino’s vocals and the rest of the instruments come in at 0:09, the percussive elements of the song become very hard to hear unless I strain for it.
-Sartino’s vocals come through as the clearest element of the song and this is particularly apparent during the chorus at 1:54.
+In the song 17 by The Greeting Committee, the kick drum during the intro is all too quiet compared to the individually picked guitar notes.
+Once Addie Sartino’s vocals and the rest of the instruments come in at 0:09, the percussive elements of the song become very hard to hear unless I strain for them.
+Sartino’s vocals come through as the clearest element of the song, and this is particularly apparent during the chorus at 1:54.
 While Sartino’s vocals sound great in this section, the cymbal hits are much quieter than they sound through my Shure AONIC 50 and Drop x Sennheiser HD 6XX headphones.
-Background harmonies are audible through the left channel but very quiet in this chorus too.
+Background harmonies are audible through the left channel but also very quiet in this chorus.

 Can you use the Shokz OpenRun for phone calls?

-Yes, you can use the Shokz OpenRun for phone calls but the microphone quality isn’t very good.
-It transmits a lot of background noise to the person on the other line, which could be annoying to them should you decide to talk and walk on a windy day.
-When you make a call through the OpenRun from a quiet environment, voice quality is acceptable.
+Yes, you can use the Shokz OpenRun for phone calls, but the microphone quality isn’t very good.
+It transmits a lot of background noise to the person on the other line, which could annoy them should you decide to talk and walk on a windy day.
+When you call from a quiet environment, voice quality is acceptable.
 Take a listen to our audio sample below.

 Shokz OpenRun microphone demo (Non-standardized):